gagandaroach/rosie/docs/access.md

 ## Your Rosie Cluster Account

-EECS and ROSIE use a separate account management system than the campus network.
-To request an account, contact the EECS department or the ROSIE SysAdmin.
+With a recent Chance EECS and ROSIE use the same account management system than the campus network.

-You will be given a username and a one time password (OTP). **Note: You must log in via shell to reset the OTP before you can use the web portal.**
+Because of this your ROSIE password should be the same as your MSOE password.

 ## Shell Access